pymc-devs/pytensor/doc/extending/unittest.rst

 * ``rel_tol``: relative tolerance used as threshold for gradient comparison

-In the general case, you can define ``fun`` as you want, as long as it takes as inputs Aesara symbolic variables and returns a sinble Aesara symbolic variable:
+In the general case, you can define ``fun`` as you want, as long as it takes as inputs Pytensor symbolic variables and returns a sinble Pytensor symbolic variable:

 .. testcode::